sim642/whatpulse/API.md

 In addition, there may be more tags specific to the response type being used.
 Details for every type are described below.

+*NB!
+Whatpulse API might return invalid XML (with missing closing tags) on errors.
+Beware of the fact when parsing API responses.*

 # Terminology
 The following section of types uses following tags repeatedly:
 * `<email>` - account email, used for initial login with `trylogin`